 Even with all the attention ED (erectile dysfunction) and low T (low testosterone) get, it can be hard to know where one starts and the other ends.
-ED means you have trouble getting an erection firm enough for a satisfying sexual experience.
+ED means you have trouble getting an erection firm enough or maintaining it long enough for a satisfying sexual experience.
 Low T means your testicles are not producing enough of the male hormone testosterone.
 There are lots of links between ED and low T, but they are not the same condition:

 Low T can cause ED, but you can have low T and not have ED.

 You can have ED with normal testosterone levels.

 Testosterone treatment might help your ED, but it's not the best way to treat it.